Skip to content

 openclaw config set extensions.airlock-bridge.agent openclaw

-openclaw config set extensions.airlock-bridge.secret your-api-secret
+openclaw config set extensions.airlock-bridge.secret your-agent-token

 Approvals